Quick answer

 More firms enter PPC every year.
 As TV and directory effectiveness declines, budget shifts to digital.
 More bidders, higher prices.

 iOS privacy changes flooded Google.
 In April 2021, Apple’s App Tracking Transparency broke Facebook and Instagram targeting.
-Meta lost $10 billion in ad revenue.
-Much of that spend migrated to Google Search.
-The last reliable performance channel.
+Meta said the change would cost it about $10 billion in 2022 revenue.
+Much of that spend migrated to Google Search, the last reliable performance channel.

 High case values justify irrational bidding.
 When one case can generate $100,000+ in fees, firms will pay $5,000 to sign it.
 There’s no natural price ceiling.